-As at 31 December 2021, the Group had net current liabilities and net liabilities of approximately HK\$412,849,000 and HK\$218,190,000, respectively.
-These conditions indicate the existence of material uncertainties, including (i) the successful obtaining of additional new sources of financing and (ii) successfully managing the impact arisen from COVID-19 outbreak, as well as any Government's stimulus in response, may cast significant doubt on the Group's ability to continue as a going concern.
+The Group incurred a loss of approximately HK\$36,802,000 for the year ended 31 December 2022 and, as of that date, the Group had net current liabilities and net liabilities of approximately HK\$413,760,000 and HK\$237,324,000, respectively.
+These conditions indicate the existence of material uncertainties which may cast significant doubt on the Group's ability to continue as a going concern.
 In the contrary, the Directors consider it is appropriate to prepare the consolidated financial statements on a going concern basis as the Group is expected to have sufficient financial resources to meet its obligation as they fall due for at least the next twelve months based on its projected cash flow forecasts.
-The Group's Directors have reviewed the financial position of the Group as at 31 December 2021, including its working capital and bank and cash balances, together with the projected cash flow forecasts for the next twelve months and the Directors consider that the Group is financially viable to continue as a going concern.
+The Group's Directors have reviewed the financial position of the Group as at 31 December 2022, including its working capital and bank and cash balances, together with the projected cash flow forecasts for the next twelve months and the Directors consider that the Group is financially viable to continue as a going concern.